d-morrison/IntroStatActivities/_book/10-regression.md

 \vspace{1in}

-18. Interpret the 95% confidence interval in context of the problem.
+18. Does the p-value agree with the 95\% confidence interval?
+What does each tell you about the null hypothesis?

 \vspace{1in}